EdgeNet-project/edgenet-project.github.io/pages/running-experiments.md

 docker push username/simple-experiment:1.0
 ```

-**Important:** Make sure that you build your image on an x86-64 machine, as EdgeNet does not yet support Arm processors, such as the Apple M1 CPU.
+**Important:** Make sure that you build your image on an x86-64 machine, as EdgeNet does not yet support ARM processors, such as the Apple M1 CPU.
-If you build your image on an Arm machine, the image will fail to run on EdgeNet nodes and you will receive the message: `exec user process caused "exec format error"`.
+If you build your image on an ARM machine, the image will fail to run on EdgeNet nodes and you will receive the message: `exec user process caused "exec format error"`.

 ## Deploying containers